andikasagala/Drugs-And-Herbal/README.md

 <h3>Latin guides:</h3>
 - mens sana in corpore sano ( a healthy mind in a healthy body ) <br>
-- ars longa, vita brevis ( abstract art/art is long, life is short. sample: https://www.youtube.com/watch?v=8wwtbQXTugo |  "art is long, life is short" no, it meant abstract art. not ordinary art. same like this movie scene.
-They are darkness violinist.
-That is the prove that humans are part of the darkness.
-Beside, that was just an accident.
-More worst than this if lights coming.
-Science was lose in this movie scene, titanic accident real. science won't lose. do not panic. there are many scientists out there.
-Sample lights disaster: https://www.youtube.com/watch?v=4jXVDeUHMSA ) <br>

  <br> <br> <br>

 <h2>Purposes:</h2><br>